Cristiano Ronaldo: International career

 On 6 February 2007, Cristiano captained Portugal for the first time in a friendly against Brazil.
 He wore the number 7 shirt ahead of UEFA Euro 2008.
-Despite scoring eight goals in qualifications, the second-highest tally, he scored just one goal in the finals, netting the second goal of Portugal's 3–1 win in the group stage game against the Czech Republic.
+Despite scoring eight goals in qualifications, the second-highest tally, he scored just one goal in the finals, the second goal of Portugal's 3–1 win in the group stage game against the Czech Republic.
 Portugal were eliminated in the quarter-finals after a 3–2 loss to Germany.

 Ronaldo failed to score in 2010 World Cup qualifying.
 He scored only one goal in the 2010 World Cup finals; despite this, he was named man of the match in all three group stage matches, against Ivory Coast, North Korea and Brazil.
 His only goal of the tournament came in their 7–0 demolishing of North Korea, which was his first international goal in 16 months.

 Two years later, in UEFA Euro 2012, Ronaldo was joint top scorer with three goals, enough for him to be included in the team of the tournament.
 During qualification for the 2014 FIFA World Cup, Ronaldo scored eight goals.
 Despite this, Portugal did not qualify directly; Ronaldo scored all four goals against Sweden in the play-off to qualify.
 At the tournament in Brazil, Ronaldo assisted a last-minute 2–2 equaliser against the United States, and scored an 80th-minute winner in a 2–1 win over Ghana.

 Ronaldo leaps in the air in Portugal's Euro 2016 quarter-final match against Poland.

 In 2016, Ronaldo led Portugal to their first-ever trophy at the UEFA Euro 2016, although he was subbed off in the 25th minute in the final against hosts France.
 He received the Silver Boot as the second-highest goalscorer, which gave him his fourth Ballon d'Or later that year.
 With the win, Portugal qualified and made its only appearance in the FIFA Confederations Cup held in Russia, where they finished in third place, with Ronaldo being named man of the match in all three of Portugal's group stage matches.

 In the 2018 World Cup, Ronaldo became the oldest player to score a hat-trick in a World Cup match, in a 3–3 draw against Spain.
 The following match, Ronaldo scored the only goal in a 1–0 win against Morocco, breaking Puskás' record as the highest European goalscorer of all time, with 85 international goals.
 For his performances in the tournament, Ronaldo was named in the World Cup Dream Team.

 Ronaldo led Portugal to victory in the inaugural UEFA Nations League in 2019, receiving the top scorer award in the finals, and received the Golden Boot as top scorer of Euro 2020.
 Ronaldo also became the first player to score at five European Championships.
 On 23 June 2021, Ronaldo scored two goals in the Euro 2020 match against France, breaking the men's goalscoring record previously held by Ali Daei.